jpmorganchase/salt-ds/.changeset/added-combobox-UI-fixes.md

 "@salt-ds/core": patch
 ---

-Updated background color prop of Validation status `PillInput` to reflect the color of the status.

-Updated status adornment for Validation status `PillInput` to be visible for `readonly` state.
+Updated `ComboBox` to show validation status when it's in a read-only state.